CaptainSapphire/PH-s-Blog/_posts/2025-11-05-Microsoft Tech Brief: Activate your Data for Innovation with Microsoft Fabric.md

 - Unified Catalog (providing a single pane of context about who owns the data, its lineage, and classification).
 - Copilot in Purview: Demonstrated how AI assists in governance by creating alert summaries in DLP and document summaries in eDiscovery, helping teams work faster and smarter.

-**Essentially, Microsoft Fabric provides the unified data foundation and governance required to confidently and securely fuel AI innovation across the enterprise.**
+**Essentially, Microsoft Fabric provides the unified data foundation and governance required to confidently and securely fuel AI innovation across the enterprise.** <br><br>

+Thank you to and amazing work from the presenter [Palak Sharma](https://www.linkedin.com/in/palakshr/) (go-to-market lead for Data Platforms for the Americas at Microsoft).
+<br><br>

 ## Final Thoughts
 While I may be new to the data science field and industry, it was a wonderful opportunity from Microsoft to learn about their tools and the impact they aim to have with them.